My Philosophies On Life

 Can You Say "Cowboy Frank"?

 Years ago I came across a website which, at the time, I liked very much.
 It was aimed at those who had a fetish in various types of "gear" such as firemen, cowboys, police uniforms, rubber and such.
 It had some great galleries and many of the photos from that early site are still in my screen saver collections.
 I even had a profile on it for a while.
-Well that site faded away, but after a couple of years was revived by someone else who turned it into a membership site.
+Well that site faded away, but after a couple of years was renewed by someone else who turned it into a membership site.

 I don't commonly join membership sites, but two nights ago I decided to join this one again since the basic membership was free.
 I picked the profile name CowboyFrank, which seemed appropriate and was available.
 I spent about an hour setting up my profile and uploading about 7 or 8 photos, some of which had my domain name overlay of CowboyFrank.net which are on most of the photos I have shot as seen in my galleries.